 Length: 5 days (can be extended longer)

-This popular roadtrip route takes you through two of Australia’s largest cities, Brisbane and Sydney.
+This popular road trip route takes you through two of Australia’s largest cities, Brisbane and Sydney.
 This stunning route takes you from one beautiful beach to the next as you drive along the Pacific coast.
 A few highlights are seeing the Gold Coast, Hunter Valley, Byron Bay, and Lennox Head.
 If you travel during the right period, you can also stop anywhere along the route and go on a whale watching trip to chance upon the humpback whales’ migration towards Antarctica.
 The best part of this route is that you’re able to stop anywhere you want (given you have your own transport), exploring the many beautiful islets and coves along the way.
+While in Hunter Valley, why not check out some great things to do?
+Hunter Valley wine tours are a great way to spend a day away from your car and let someone else do the driving for a change while you taste the unique hot climate reds and delicious Semillons the region is known for!

 Day 1: Brisbane-Byron Bay